hotanhoang/PQ3/README.md

 ## Installation

-To use PQ Open PGP and the IPSG tool, you'll need to install **CafeOBJ** and **IPSG Tool**.
+To run this repo with IPSG tool support, you'll need to install **CafeOBJ** and **IPSG Tool**.
 Follow the steps below for installation.

 ### Install CafeOBJ

-CafeOBJ is a high-level, executable specification language that is used to define and simulate models for cryptographic systems in the PQ Open PGP framework.
+CafeOBJ is a high-level, executable specification language that is used to define and simulate models for cryptographic systems in PQ3 framework.

 1. Visit the official CafeOBJ website: [CafeOBJ Download](https://cafeobj.org/download/)
 2. Follow the installation instructions based on your operating system: